 Some key moments in the history of our practice:

 - Practice founded in 1995 by John Thompson with six other directors.
 London Wetlands Centre is the first project to be completed, for client Berkeley Group

 - The public sector formed the core of our formative experience with visioning and masterplanning projects in the UK in cities including Birmingham, Southampton, Manchester, Liverpool and in Belfast in the Shankhill Road and Crumlin Roads

 - In 1998 our pioneering, multi-award winning regeneration of the former Caterham Barracks marked the first time JTP undertook a community planning weekend for the private sector

 Award Winning Places and Practice

 - In 2012 the practice was awarded AJ100 Employer of the Year.
-JTP has been Best Companies accredited since 2008 and in 2015 was awarded 2* status;
+JTP has been Best Companies accredited since 2008 and in 2018 was awarded 3 Star 'Extraordinary' status

 Building an International Profile